Student and GSA Resources

 Goals of NSC

 The National Student Council members advise GLSEN programming and campaigns, offer valuable insight to GLSEN’s staff and Board of Directors, and share their stories with leaders in the LGBTQ movement, from policymakers to media to donors.
 Their role is to be the experts of their experiences and to bring depth and breadth into GLSEN’s student work to create safer K-12 schools for LGBTQ students and staff.

-- Meet biweekly via video call with the entire National Student Council.
+- Meet 2-4 times a month via video call with the entire National Student Council.

 - Attend an all-expenses-paid, four-day leadership summit in New York City, NY where you'll participate in workshops and gain valuable leadership experience through group exercises and thoughtful discussions about power, privilege, oppression, and intersectionality.

 - Advise and participate in creating and curating resources for GLSEN Days of Action, including Ally Week, No Name-Calling Week, and Day of Silence.

 - Share your truth and network with influencers and talent within the LGBTQ movement at the biannual GLSEN Respect Awards.

 - Travel to GLSEN and partner-sponsored events and programs

 - Network and organize with student leaders, community organizers, and influencers from across the country.